This Boracay travel guide is the result of a marvellous four-day trip.

-Visiting Boracay is a must if you are backpacking the Philippines!
-It is the most widely known and perhaps premier destination (although I would disagree) in the Philippines.
+You must visit Boracay if you’re backpacking the Philippines!
+It is the most widely known and perhaps premier destination in the Philippines.
 Regularly ranked as one of the best beaches in the world, Boracay is a beach bum’s dream.

-Located 2km off the northwest tip of Panay Island in the Visayas, Boracay is a picture postcard beach destination.
-However, that is if you stay within the confines and essentially bubble of White beach.
+Located 2km off the northwest tip of Panay Island in the Visayas, Boracay is a picture-postcard beach destination.
+However, that is if you stay within the confines and essentially, the bubble of White beach.

 This is not to detract from Boracay as it is a great destination, but it is easy to stay within White beach and forget that there are bustling streets behind the serene beach.

 Disclosure: This article may contain affiliate/compensated links.
 For full information, please see our full disclosure policy.